Camba: Etymology and context

 Another hypothesis states that the word camba comes from a town in Galicia, called Cambados.
 Some dispute this theory considering it to be improbable, insulting or politically incorrect to have a nickname for "cruceños" (persons from Santa Cruz) with an African origin.
 They support this based on the chronicles written by the Jesuits, which describe many traditions of Spaniards and Creoles in America, but don't make any mention that they would use African vocabulary to describe themselves.

+Symbols

+Social or sociocultural symbols are a set of characteristics that represent the culture of a particular region.